 10. Tri Pattern English Bulldog

 English Bulldogs that have a coat with three colors in a very specific pattern are known as “tri patterned” Bullies.
 They typically display points of a third color, usually in fawn or golden brown, above their eyes, on their cheeks, and inner front legs and chest.
+They have also been commonly called tri colored English Bulldogs.

 Featured Image: Ann Tyurina, Shutterstock